sfc-gh-hfaegnell/snowflake-cortex-ai-lab/README.md

 1. **Built a Multi-Modal AI Agent** that can reason over both structured and unstructured data
 2. **Implemented Cortex Search** for document and image processing
 3. **Created Cortex Analyst** for natural language SQL generation
-4. **Deployed a Streamlit Application** with conversational AI interface
+4. **Deployed a Cortex Agents** with conversational AI interface in Snowflake Intelligence
 5. **Understood Multi-Tenant Architecture** in Snowflake environments

 ## Troubleshooting